Azure/iotedge/kubernetes/doc/create-options.md

 ## Create Options

 We added CreateOptions for experimental features on Kubernetes.
-These options will be ignored until both `ExperimentalFeatures__Enabled` and `ExperimentalFeatures__EnableK8SExtensions` are not set to `true`.
+These options "options will take effect if both variables `ExperimentalFeatures__Enabled` and `ExperimentalFeatures__EnableK8SExtensions` are set to `true`.

 ```json
 {